 a.
 Commanding Officer-The Commanding Officer holds no higher rank than that of Captain, however, if the Commanding Officer is asked to hold a field position by a host unit, that rank will be no higher than that of Colonel.
 On those occasions, the next most senior officer present will command the Brigade.
 The Commanding Officer will be the most visible, and the most respected, representative of the Brigade both on and off the field.
 He should be chosen for his ability as a field commander first, but political skills are necessary, as he is the Brigade’s administrative as well as military leader.
 He should be thoroughly familiar with the practices and theories of Gilham’s Manual.
 The Commanding Officer is responsible for chairing all Brigade administrative meetings, providing guidance and leadership to the overall management of the Brigade, and ensuring continued adherence to these Bylaws.

 b.
-Lieutenants-There will be two Lieutenants (one 1st Lieutenant and one 2nd Lieutenant).
-Lieutenants will act as platoon and/or section commanders on the field.
-They should be thoroughly versed in Gilham’s Manual.
-The 1st Lieutenant will be responsible for the training of the 2nd Lieutenant and must be capable of commanding the Brigade in the absence of the Commanding Officer.
+Lieutenant-There will be a First Lieutenant, who will act as platoon commander on the field as needed.
+They should be thoroughly versed in Gilham’s Manual and must be capable of commanding the Brigade in the absence of the Commanding Officer.

 c.
 Treasurer-The Brigade Treasurer will be responsible for the handling of all Brigade finances.
 He will maintain any Brigade bank accounts, keep accurate records of all financial transactions and issue payment of all debits to the Brigade treasury.
 In consultation with the company Representatives, he determines the amount of annual dues required each year to cover expected Brigade operating costs (See Part IV, COMMUNICATIONS AND BRIGADE ADMINISTRATION).
 The Treasurer should be familiar with accounting or bookkeeping.

 d.
 First Sergeant-The Brigade 1st Sergeant will be appointed annually by the Commanding Officer.
 The duties of the 1st Sergeant will include, but are not limited to; leading daily duties, keeping a roster at all events, forming the company and conducting roll call, conducting dress parade maneuvers, attending Non-Commissioned Officer (NCO) calls, drafting reports and records as prescribed by the Commanding Officer, and inspecting weapons.
-He will have knowledge of all duties of the Corporals and Sergeants, as well as the knowledge of the duties of the 2nd Lieutenant and will lead the Brigade in place of the officers as required in addition to his duties as the Brigade’s covering Sergeant as described in Gilham’s Manual.
+He will have knowledge of all duties of the Corporals and Sergeants and will lead the Brigade in place of the officers as required in addition to his duties as the Brigade’s covering Sergeant as described in Gilham’s Manual.
 He should be in all aspects the best man on the field, and should command the respect of all on the field as he is responsible for maintaining discipline in the ranks and in camp.

 e.
 Secretary-The Secretary is an ad hoc position appointed by the Commanding Officer during Brigade business meetings.
 The Secretary will be responsible for compiling meeting notes and sending them with minimal delay to the Commanding Officer for dissemination to the Brigade membership.